 Moreover, I’m delighted that 650,000 readers have paid attention.
 Even without payment, that attention is valuable.
 That kind of reach would’ve been impossible with a paperback (or even an e-book).
 True, exposure can’t replace money.
 But it’s a prerequisite.
 The fate of most books is to be ignored.
 The fact that so many people are enjoying the material & putting it to work is a great pleasure.
 The web has made it possible.

 To be fair, the 649 : 1 ratio of unpaid to paid readership would be problematic with fewer readers.
 This is a book of useful information, applicable to a wide audience.
 But most books are not.
 For web-based book publishing to be viable, authors need to be able to attain paperback-level financial rewards with considerably fewer than 650,000 readers.
 This is an area where I’d like to do better.
-Especially getting more readers to donate small amounts—not because it makes a big financial difference, but because it instills a virtuous habit.
+Especially getting more readers to pay small amounts—not because it makes a big financial difference, but because it instills a virtuous habit.

 For a nonfiction book, the fluid nature of web publishing has been a valuable perk.
 When readers find typos, I can fix them instantly.
 When I want to add or update pages, I can.
 As an author, I have an incentive to be steadily revisiting and revising the material.
 The book is a living thing.